 What do you do when you don’t like your stepchild?

-Respect your stepchild’s feelings and opinions, even if you disagree.
+Be respectful of your stepchild’s feelings and opinions, even if you disagree.
 Spend some quality time together doing activities that both of you enjoy.
 This can help you bond and create shared experiences.

 What do you do when you can’t stand your stepdaughter?

-Remember that she is probably going through many confusing emotions and may not handle the situation the best way.
 Be patient and understanding with her, even if she isn’t always pleasant.
 It can also be helpful to talk to your partner about the situation and to come up with a united front whenever possible.

 Finally, remember that your stepdaughter is still a member of your family.
 Show her love and support even when things are tough.
-You can hopefully build a better relationship with your stepdaughter by taking these steps.

 How do you survive stepchildren?